universitytheater/utheater.github.io/_bylaws/4_bylaws_ut_proposals.md

     RSOs may propose to collaborate with UT with the same deadline as mainstage proposals.
       * Proposers contact RSOs expressing an interest in collaborating.
 If another RSO would like to propose through UT, they must choose a primary proposer and follow the standard UT proposal process.
       * Collaboration proposers are encouraged to meet with the TAPS Director of Performance and TAPS Pro-staff to discuss their proposals.
 Proposers meet with the Managing Director to discuss rights, if applicable.
-      * Proposers must complete the Season Proposal Form and turn in their proposal as described in Section V.B.1.d, emailed to [ut-committee@uchicago.edu](mailto:ut-committee@uchicago.edu).
+      * Proposers must complete the Season Proposal Form and turn in their proposal as described in Section V.B.1.d, emailed to [ut-committee@lists.uchicago.edu](mailto:ut-committee@lists.uchicago.edu).
       * The proposal should include the following components:

           * Name and information about the collaborating RSO, the proposer, and their relationship to the organization.